lisatitshall/sales-dashboard/README.md

 - Step 4 : In the Model view, set up appropriate relationships between tables.
 - Step 5 : Create calculated columns and measures as needed.
 - Step 6 : In the Report view, add visualizations to summarize the company's sales data.
+- Step 7 : Try exponential smoothing and ARIMA to predict sales

 For more detail on the actions taken during each step (including the content of DAX formulas) see the [Detailed Steps](#detailed-steps) section.